apollographql/apollo-link/docs/source/overview.md

 - `operation`: The operation being passed through the link.
 - `forward`: (optional) Specifies the next link in the chain of links.

 A link's `request` method is called every time `execute` is run on that link chain, which typically occurs for every operation passed through the link chain.
-When the `request` method is called, the link "receives" an operation has to return back data of some kind in the form of an `Observable`.
+When the `request` method is called, the link "receives" an operation and has to return back data of some kind in the form of an `Observable`.
 Depending on where the link is in the chain (i.e. whether or it is at the end of the chain), it will either use the `forward`, the second parameter specifying the next link in the chain, or return back an `ExecutionResult` on its own.

 The full description of a link's request looks like this:
 - `NextLink`: A function that takes an `Operation` and returns an Observable of an `ExecutionResult`